The Rural Face of Hue at Phuoc Tich Village

-At the entrance to the village stands a century-old tree, almost 550 years old, which is also listed as one of the country's heritage trees.
-Under the shade remains a small temple dedicated to the genies of the Cham.
+At the entrance to the village stands an ancient tree, almost 550 years old, which is also listed as one of the country's heritage trees.
+Under the shade stands a small temple dedicated to the genies of the Cham.

 We find everywhere, not the walls, but shrub fences that define the houses nestled in a haven of greenery.
 Note that the majority of these homes called "nha ruong" consist of three bays with two additional and including a typical timber frame.

-A "nha ruong" charms us not only with an open and idyllic setting but also with its interior decor rich with detailed wood patterns.
-From the armature to the altar through the furniture and parallel sentences, everything feels a great refinement that has nothing to shame with the architecture that is admired in the Nguyen royal family.
+A "nha ruong" charms us not only with an open and idyllic setting but also with its interior decor rich with detailed patterned wood.
+From the armature to the altar and the furniture, everything feels borne of a great refinement that holds its own against the architecture that is admired in the Nguyen royal family.
 This is a real family antiques museum that will surprise you with every visit of the old houses of Phuoc Tich.

 Go back to the ancestral pottery